 The wildlife

-A field list of species recorded in this landscape, with current IUCN Red List status.
+The wider field list, with current IUCN Red List status.

 Mammals